rgalanakis/robgforpps/_pages/may-2025-bond-nonpartisan.md

 I have spent hours reading over PPS budgets and bond reports as part of forming my opinion of this upcoming bond.

-I have a deep interest in municipal finance, especially as a member of [Strong Towns PDX](https://www.strongtownspdx.org/).
+I have a deep interest in municipal finance, especially as a member of Strong Towns PDX.
 Many of us are finance nerds.
 Our default position is that public entities spend way too much on "unprofitable" programs which do not increase the total wealth of the community.
 Suburban sprawl, which almost never ends up bringing in enough tax money to pay for the public expenses involved, is the common example.
 This approach ultimately impoverishes the entire community and isn't healthy for anyone.

-**Councilor Mitch Green (a campaign endorser!) introduced me to the term _fiscal stewardship_.**
-I have a major focus on fiscal stewardship.
+We can say that making good spending decisions if about **fiscal stewardship.**

 Educating kids is expensive, and there's no free lunch.
 Except at school, because free lunch is an excellent way to improve outcomes of students living in poverty.